-I make my platinum prints in limited editions of twenty four prints plus up to three ‘hors de commerce’ copies.
+I make my platinum prints in limited editions of either eight or twenty four prints plus up to three ‘hors de commerce’ copies.

 Limited Edition Prints

 I identify my limited edition prints as follows:

 The title and edition number are immediately below the image, on the left (e.g. “Knotted Up 3/24”)